vindastar/Android_HCE_Emulate_A_CreditCard/README.md

 use the app.
 But please be aware: the final app won't allow to make payments as a lot of steps are missing.
 It is unpredictable how a business terminal act's on my emulated Credit Card.

-## These are the steps to create a HCE Credit Card emulator
+## These are the three steps to create a HCE Credit Card emulator

 ### 1 Setup an activity with just a MainActivity class